Fish farming: Parasites and disease

 Diseases and parasites are the most commonly cited reasons for such decreases.
 Some species of sea lice have been noted to target farmed coho and Atlantic salmon.
 Such parasites have been shown to have an effect on nearby wild fish.
 One place that has garnered international media attention is British Columbia's Broughton Archipelago.
 There, juvenile wild salmon must "run a gauntlet" of large fish farms located off-shore near river outlets before making their way to sea.
 The farms allegedly cause such severe sea lice infestations that one study predicted in 2007 a 99% collapse in the wild salmon population by 2011.
 This claim, however, has been criticized by numerous scientists who question the correlation between increased fish farming and increases in sea lice infestation among wild salmon.

 Because of parasite problems, some aquaculture operators frequently use strong antibiotic drugs to keep the fish alive, but many fish still die prematurely at rates up to 30%.
 Additionally, other common drugs used in salmonid fish farms in North America and Europe include anesthetic, chemotherapeutic, and anthelmintic agents.
 In some cases, these drugs have entered the environment.

-Additionally, the residual presence of these drugs in human food products has become controversial.
+The residual presence of these drugs in human food products has become controversial.
 Use of antibiotics in food production is thought to increase the prevalence of antibiotic resistance in human diseases.
 At some facilities, the use of antibiotic drugs in aquaculture has decreased considerably due to vaccinations and other techniques.
 However, most fish-farming operations still use antibiotics, many of which escape into the surrounding environment.

 The lice and pathogen problems of the 1990s facilitated the development of current treatment methods for sea lice and pathogens, which reduced the stress from parasite/pathogen problems.
 However, being in an ocean environment, the transfer of disease organisms from the wild fish to the aquaculture fish is an ever-present risk.